-Mortality risk is the risk of loss resulting from adverse changes in the level, trend, or volatility of mortality rates, where an increase in the mortality rate leads to an increase in the value of insurance contract liabilities.
+Mortality risk is the risk of loss resulting from adverse changes in mortality rates, where an increase in the mortality rate leads to an increase in the value of insurance contract liabilities.

-Morbidity risk is the risk of loss resulting from adverse changes in the level, trend, or volatility of disability, health, critical illness and other sickness rates, where an increase in the incidence rate or a decrease in the disability recovery rate leads to an increase in the value of insurance contract liabilities.
+Morbidity risk is the risk of loss resulting from adverse changes in disability, health, critical illness and other sickness rates, where an increase in the incidence rate or a decrease in the disability recovery rate leads to an increase in the value of insurance contract liabilities.